jcfranco/geodev-webinar-2018-building-your-own-widget/demos/ViewModel-steps.md

 Our widget will need...

-- an `esri/core/Collection` of `BookmarkItem`s
+- an `esri/core/Collection` of `BookmarkItem`
-- a `state` property for letting the widget view know what is going on.
+- a `state` computed property for letting the widget view know what is going on.
 The state will be "ready" when the view is ready, "loading" when the view is loading and "disabled" when there is no view on the ViewModel.
 - a `view` property that a user will set a `esri/views/MapView`.
-We will get the bookmarks from the view's map and populate the `Collection` of `BookmarkItem`s from this.
+We will get the bookmarks from the view's map and populate the `Collection` of `BookmarkItem` from this.

 ```ts
   //--------------------------------------------------------------------------